jesse-fox/draw-gif/readme.md

 ## Usage

 Nothing needed to install, just open the index file in a browser.
 Drawing done entirely in script, see examples.

+Create a new jsgif with a draw function.
+When you are ready to have your animation saved as a gif, give it the option "compile": true